distill3/recipes/README.md

 # Description

 HTML practice project.
 Website will consist of a main page linking to a few recipes.
+Recipes are parody and NOT fit for consumption.

 ### Goal